elizabeth-horwath/pennsive.github.io/projects.markdown

 nav_order: 3
 ---
 # Setting up a project
 Code and data should be version controlled with git and git annex, respectively.
 The changes code makes to data should be recorded with datalad, a powerful wrapper for git annex.
-Imaging data should be organized into BIDS where possible.
+Imaging data should be organized into BIDS, and curated with CuBIDS.

 ## Datalad
+### Overview
 Datalad can be installed with `conda create -n datalad -c conda-forge datalad`, then enabled with `conda activate datalad`.
 To create a new datalad repository, run `datalad create -c text2git -c yoda repository_name`. `-c text2git -c yoda` are datalad procedures that configure git annex and initialize your repository with a boilerplate directory structure.
 ```
 ├── CHANGELOG.md